 START A HIRD CHAPTER

-- In order to become an official Grimfrost Hird Hafn, it needs to have a minimum of three members: The founding person, his right hand man and an additional officer.
+- In order to become an Aspiring Hafn, it needs to have a minimum of three members: The founding person, his right hand man and an additional officer.
 The three are necerssary to ensure that the required resources are available.
-All, except for the right hand man, need to have experience from Viking Age or medieval combat with steel weapons.

-- Each Hafn is on trial so that it can be ensured that the persons operating it live up to the expectations in a representative way.
+- Each Aspiring Hafn is on trial so that it can be ensured that the persons operating it live up to the expectations in a representative way.
+When the Aspiring Hafn is deemed suitable, it becomes a full-fledged Hafn of the Hird.

 - Only one Hafn can operate per town or equivalent.
 In densely populated cities with millions of inhabitants you could see several Hafns.
 In scarcely populated rural areas you might see one Hafn claiming a larger territory.